strangerstudios/pmpro-limit-post-views/readme.txt

 1. Make sure you have the Paid Memberships Pro plugin installed and activated.
 1. Upload the `pmpro-limit-post-views` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Set the PMPRO_LPV_LIMIT constant to the maximum number of post views.
+1. Configure settings on the Limit Post Views settings page.
 1. Make sure your PMPro levels page mentions the post viewing limit so users know why they are being redirected.

 == Frequently Asked Questions ==